 Pain medicines work best if you take them before the pain gets very bad.

 The following medicines may be used to control pain that comes day after day (chronic pain).
 Take the medicines regularly, according to instructions.
 If you wait until the pain has become very bad, the medicines will work less well.

-- mild pain medicine, like paracetamol
+- pain medicine, like paracetamol or ibuprofen

-- ibuprofen or codeine — if you need something stronger
+- codeine, if you need something stronger

 - morphine, if the pain is very bad